Budibase/website/content/blog/updates/2024/global-bindings/index.md

 With this update, the component's underlying bindings are built exactly as before, but **global resolution** means they can be leveraged anywhere.

-The `Table block` here provides a binding containing a list of expenses - `Expenses table block.Rows`.This was previously only accessible locally to the block, but now, in the global context, it can be accessed directly within the neighboring `Details side panel` to calculate the sum of the expenses. **Both components are still completely independent and can be moved freely around the screen without the binding breaking.**
+The `Table block 1` here provides a binding containing a list of expenses - `Expenses table block.Rows`.This was previously only accessible locally to the block, but now, in the global context, it can be accessed directly within the neighboring `Details side panel` to calculate the sum of the expenses. **Both components are still completely independent and can be moved freely around the screen without the binding breaking.**

 Our aim is to streamline the creation of world-class applications, making the process both rapid and intuitive.
 We’re excited to see the creative and effective ways our community will leverage Global Bindings to turn data into action.

-**To try Global Bindings for yourself, please update to the latest version of Budibase.**
+**To try Global Bindings for yourself, [please update to the latest version of Budibase.](https://account.budibase.app/auth/login)**

 Have some feedback for this release?
-Let us know on the [Budibase forum](https://github.com/Budibase/budibase/discussions).
-We’d love to hear your thoughts.
+Let us know on the [Budibase forum.](https://github.com/Budibase/budibase/discussions) We’d love to hear your thoughts.